statsig-io/docs/docs/metrics/pulse.md

 # Pulse Metrics

 Experiments with Statsig use **Pulse** to compute and communicate results.
-The metric type is important in computing and interpretting the final result.
+The metric type is important in computing and interpreting the final result.

 Most metric types are aggregated across all users in the group; however, some metric types that use ratios are only aggregated across participating users (users that have non-null value for that metric).
 We'll walk through the various types of metrics available in experiments and how to interpret their pulse results.